jdselwyn/Coryphopterus_RAD/README.md

 ## Step 11.
 Map reads to *de novo* reference genomes
 ### Choose Reference Genomes to use
 1. MiSeq - mkREF/reference.10.1.fasta
   - Balance confidence in existence of locus with not removing too many.
   - Discuss with others to see about choice
+  - 33,685 contigs
 2. NovaSeq -

 ### Test scripts by mapping MiSeq reads to MiSeq reference Genome